-Callum Sharp enjoyed his time at Think Employment so much that he ended up doing five training courses with us in as many weeks.
+Callum Sharp enjoyed his time at Think Employment so much that he ended up doing five training courses with us.

 Originally Callum signed up to our Warehousing and Storage training to improve his chances of working in the sector, but then he went on to enrol on the Customer Service, Hospitality, Retail and Employment Pathways courses as well.
 The 20-year-old chose to gain as many skills and qualifications as he could during his time with us to increase his chances of finding work faster.

-We spoke to Callum about the training, our learning environment and how the staff at St David’s Court always managed to make him feel supported.
+We spoke to Callum about the training, our learning environment and how the staff at our Leeds centre always managed to make him feel supported.

-Callum, can you remember how did you first came to hear about Think Employment?
+Callum, can you remember how did you first come to hear about Think Employment?

 What did you learn during the Customer Service and Warehousing courses?

 I learnt quite a few things during the Customer Service course I didn’t know about before, like the different types of questions you can ask people and ways you can help customers.
 The Warehousing training was a bit more hands-on and practical – which I liked.
 You had to show that you knew how to pack things and carry things safely which was fun and informative.

 While you were looking for employment opportunities in warehousing, didn’t you then decide to do more courses with us?

 Well, I thought the first two had been good so I might as well do more!
 I did the Employment Pathways, Hospitality and then Retail Courses.
 I thought that the more courses I did, the more skills and qualifications I had, and so the more jobs I could apply for.
 I thought it would be better to have a variety of skills than focusing on one sector.
 Plus, I was enjoying getting out of the house, meeting new people and gaining new skills.

 We really admire that attitude, Callum.
 Did you find that the length of our courses only being one week persuaded you to stay on and get more skills?